insure logo

 Here are some ways to improve your chances of a successful claim:

 If your loss is because of a crime, call the police: The first step should be to call the police if a crime has been involved.
-This should be done before you phone your insurance agent, according to the III.
+This should be done before you phone your insurance company.
 Ask for a police report and the names of any officers involved with your case.
+In crime-related claims, the insurance company will require a police report.

 Call your agent or insurance company: Tell your insurer what happened, and make sure you square away details such as how much time you have to file the claim, what forms you need to fill out, whether you need to get estimates for repair work, and how long the claims process will last.